ctkjose/robobo3dr1plus/readme.md

 ## Hot End ##

-The R1+ comes with a "hexagon hotend".
+The R1+ comes with a **hexagon** hotend.
+This is a hotend for 1.75mm filaments.
+Compatible nozzles must have a M6 thread (1mm thread pitch) which are the most common online.
+The top collar/groove that holds the hotend to the X carriage in a Robo R1 is 4.2mm and is hold by a "Quick Release" bracket.

-The nozzle is a 0.4mm for 1.75mm filament, a M6 thread, 1mm thread pitch.
 I got this replacement [set](https://amzn.to/3cshheR) in amazon.

 Thermistor is EPCOS 100k ohms, 4.7k pullup.
 You may use others but must be configured on the firmware.

 Heater Cardrige is a 12v/30w.

 Nozzles compatible with E3D V6 should also work with the stock hexagon hotend as long as its for 1.75mm filament.
-The "Quick Release" bracket holding the hot-end to the carriage is for 4.2mm slot/collar.
-The E3D V6 has a 6mm collar so it will be loose.
-An stl for a 6mm "Quick Release" bracket is availble [here](https://www.thingiverse.com/thing:1192896.

 To replace the nozzle heat up the extruder, when is warm you can unscrew the nozzle.
 I use a 5/8 combination wrench to hold the block, be carefull with the cables for the heater catridge and thermosistor.
 Nozzles are usually 7mm I use a 9/36 socket to screw the nozzle in.
 The original nozzle may have enlongated sides so to remove it you may need an open wrench or pliers.